To put Christian principles into practice through programs that build healthy spirit, mind, and body for all.

 History of YMCAs across the United States

 In 1851, Thomas Sullivan founded the first YMCA in Boston, Massachusetts inspired by the stories of the Y in England.
 The Y invented basketball, volleyball, and racquetball along with starting group swimming lessons, ESL classes, Father’s Day, summer camp, and so much more.
 The Y has helped many organizations get their start like the YWCA, Boy Scouts, USO, Gideons, and Toastmasters to name a few.
+A receipt from 1869 showed that the YMCA annual dues were just $2/year.
 The Y even helped President Kennedy form the Peace Corp.
 Now across the country, the Y engages about 9 million youth and 12 million adults in 10,000 communities.
-To learn more national history: www.ymca.net/history/
+To learn more national history: www.ymca.net/history/.
+The Y also has a long history of encouraging young people to engage in civics learn more about the effort of the Youth & Government program.

 History of YMCAs around the world